Pet Vaccinations in Oregon City at Milner Veterinary Hospital

 Lyme Disease Is spread through tick bites, outdoor dogs are at the most risk of contracting Lyme Disease.
 Dogs can be vaccinated for Lyme disease early in life, or as adults, can be vaccinated annually or at the beginning of tick season as needed.

 Canine Influenza- The “Dog Flu” is a disease new to the US.
 Like the strains of the human flu, dog flu can mutate easily rendering vaccines ineffective.
-Currently there is a vaccine effective against one strain of dog flu.
+Currently there is a vaccine effective against two strains of dog flu.
 Dogs are vaccinated then boostered 2 to 4 weeks later.
 As with all vaccines, vaccination is only effective if given before your dog contracts the disease.

 Feline Leukemia (FeLV)- A major concern for pet owners, Feline Leukemia is a viral infection spread from the bite of an infected cat.
 This disease can be a death sentence for cats, and is a heartbreaking way to lose a member of your household.
 Assuming your cat hasn’t already contracted the virus, and shows negative on a screening test, the vaccine can be administered as early as 8 weeks old for kittens, with a follow up 3 weeks later.